MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 # ArduCopter SITL + MAVProxy — Guide

-Ready-to-paste, step-by-step guide to run ArduCopter SITL on Windows, connect MAVProxy, and forward telemetry to Mission Planner (MP) or QGroundControl (QGC).
-Includes batch scripts, troubleshooting, and GitHub instructions.
+Step-by-step guide to run ArduCopter SITL on Windows, connect MAVProxy, and forward telemetry to Mission Planner (MP) or QGroundControl (QGC).

 ## Quick overview

-This repository contains a reproducible workflow to run ArduCopter SITL (Software-in-the-Loop) on Windows, control it with MAVProxy and forward telemetry to Mission Planner (or other GCS).
+This file contains a reproducible workflow to run ArduCopter SITL (Software-in-the-Loop) on Windows, control it with MAVProxy and forward telemetry to Mission Planner (or other GCS).

 ## Quickstart (steps)